Hello, Audience Members!

 Employing this model is our way of pointing to unequal earning.
 Today, women make roughly 80 cents to a man’s dollar.
 In the 1960s and 70s it was 59 cents.
 By 1990, women were earning a whopping 72 cents to every dollar earned by men.

-It’s gotten 8 cents better, and it only took 35 years, but we’re still not there and that’s not okay AT ALL.
-And the statistic I quote applies to white women, only.
-The gap is much wider for women of color.
+It’s gotten 8 cents better, and it only took 35 years, but we’re still not there and that’s not okay.
+The statistic I quote applies to white women, only.
+The gap is wider for women of color.
 That is DEFINITELY not okay.

-Paid Subscribers: For those of you who want to jump on board as paid subscribers, our monthly price is $10 (same as tickets, but you get access to all the archived posts for the month or months that you’re active.
+Paid Subscribers: For those of you who want to jump on board as paid subscribers, our monthly price is $10 (same as tickets, but you get access to all the archived posts for the month or months you’re active.
 The cost of an annual subscription is $100.
 You’ll be able to take it all in, every month for a year.
 12 shows!
-AND if you decide you want to give live storytelling a try, you’ll get priority over non-subscribers…but you have to have an active publication on the platform.
+If you decide you want to give live storytelling a try, you’ll get priority over non-subscribers…but for now, you have to have an active publication on the platform.
+That may change in the future.
+Who knows?

 Hahahahaha.
 Well done. "sircharge" Ok, I'm a tiny bit confused.
 I don't want to add any more paid subscriptions--I already have too many!
 BUT, I do want to support you.
 So, is becoming a paid subscriber for a month the same as buying a ticket?
 When is the first show?
 Do I have to buy a monthly sub for *that* month to make sure I can see the show?
 I definitely want to be there for the first one...